wp-plugins/ultimate-landing-page/readme.txt

 * Activate the plugin.
 * Select a template and start editing it.
 * After Publishing your landing page will be ready for traffic.
-* If you encounter 404 page not found error on your landing page reset you Permalinks from dashboard settings.
+* If you encounter 404 page not found error for your published landing page reset your Permalinks structure from dashboard settings.
-* In case of other issue please post at support forum
+* In case of other issue please post at support forum.

 <a href='http://web-settler.com/ultimate-landing-page/'> <strong>To Get Premium Version Click Here</strong> </a>